kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 The scheduler algorithm changes are purely in-memory and doesn't require any dedicated enablement/disablement tests - the logic will be covered by regular feature tests.

-For the newly introduced API fields, dedicated enablement/disablement tests at the kube-apiserver registry layer will be added in Alpha.
+The API fields related to Workload Aware Preemption are no longer hidden behind a separate feature gate and will be promoted with the whole API to beta.
+There is no need for the dedicated enablement/disablement tests at the kube-apiserver registry layer

 ### Rollout, Upgrade and Rollback Planning